Are you planning your next vacation getaway?

 Check out more packing tips and ideas for your Vietnam travel.

 As with any vacation, make sure you pack your cosmetics and toiletries carefully.
-Bring any daily medications that you might need and keep extra in a separate container in case of an emergency.
+Bring any daily medications that you might need and keep extras in a separate container in case of an emergency.

 It’s smart to have a few travel-sized tissue packages on hand in Vietnam.
 They might come in handy for the public bathrooms or for the sweats you’ll get from the weather.